Branding

 2. Not being a corporate powerhouse

-Alongside having a mature brand, another thing you’ll need is the right stature.
-If your brand is too megalithic and a debrand would likely alienate or confuse your consumers, it’s best to avoid trying one.
+If your brand is too megalithic and a debrand would likely alienate or confuse your consumers, it's best to avoid trying one.
+You risk losing credibility from bewildered customers, which has knock-on effects for your competitive positioning and your status as an industry leader.

 3. Being in a debrand-friendly industry